litmuschaos/v1-litmus-docs/docs/disk-loss.md

 -   This Chaos Experiment can be triggered by creating a ChaosEngine resource on the cluster.
 To understand the values to provide in a ChaosEngine specification, refer [Getting Started](getstarted.md/#prepare-chaosengine)
 -   Follow the steps in the sections below to prepare the ChaosEngine & execute the experiment.

+### Prepare chaosServiceAccount

+- Use this sample RBAC manifest to create a chaosServiceAccount in the desired (app) namespace.
+This example consists of the minimum necessary role permissions to execute the experiment.

 #### Sample Rbac Manifest

 ```yaml